jfjlaros/MZ-SD2CMT/Tools/mzf2lep/doc/README.txt

 --- Original ----------------------------------------------------------------------------

-Mzf2wav by Jeroen F. J. Laros ( available only at http://www.sharpmz.org ).
+Mzf2wav by Jeroen F.J.
+Laros ( available at https://github.com/jfjlaros/mzf2wav ).

 This program translates an MZF image to WAV in various ways.

-You can find the executable in ../src/release/linux or in ..\src\release\w32.
+You can find the executables in the release assets https://github.com/jfjlaros/mzf2wav/releases/tag/v2.0.0

 Run mzf2wav without arguments to get a brief description of its options.

-For more information please read mzf2wav.pdf.
+For more information please read https://mzf2wav.readthedocs.io/en/latest/index.html

-There is no permission to copy the files for download services to other servers!